 |Image Credit: LAIKA, Inc.|

 LAIKA, the Oregon-based animation studio behind the remarkable features ParaNorman (2012), Coraline (2009) and The Boxtrolls (in theaters 26 September 2014) has inspired audiences — and industry professionals — with an unprecedented visual artistry.
 Animators breathe life into meticulously hand-crafted puppets while visual effects artists seamlessly enhance the performance with cutting-edge technologies.
-This unparalleled fusion of stop- motion and computer graphics has garnered the studio two Oscar nominations and worldwide acclaim.
+This unparalleled fusion of stop- motion and computer graphics has garnered the studio two Oscar nominations and worldwide jumpers for sale acclaim.
 In this session, Georgina Hayns and Brian McLean address the key interdependent and collaborative relationships between these uniquely different but critically important departments.

 The presentation will address the following:

 • The use of Maya and Zbrush to enhance practical sculpts;